interstateone/polygons/readme.md

 Raphaël.js Polygon Intersection
 ===

+## This project has been deprecated

+I no longer maintain or provide support for this project.
+It remains on GitHub as a record of the project and for any possible benefits to others.

+---

 Gives the ability to find the intersection of two or more polygons as a new polygon.
 They can be concave or convex, but self-intersecting may not work properly.
 Uses "node" objects to represent vertices of polygons and their intersection points.